anotheredward/travel-board/README.md

  don't refresh page
- use jquery, everyone here is familiar with it deploy target matters a lot less because of jquery
+ use jquery, everyone here is familiar with it deploy target matters a lot less because of jquery page is refreshed every ~5 mins, use local storage to persist data

  pros
  simple, fast, easy to write, easy to deliver, more reliable, more secure than a server-side solution